 We all know the difference between low and high quality when we purchase consumer goods like shoes, clothing or even electronics.
 We can either see the difference, like when soles wear thin after one use, or we can read about the difference through online reviews or consumer reports.

-But how do you evaluate the quality of industrial workstations?
+But how do you evaluate the quality of industrial workstations or laboratory workstations?

 A trusted method of evaluating quality is to look for third party certifications such as: